-If appropriate interventions were not implemented with fidelity for the student and/or sufficient qualitative and quantitative data was not collected to consider the student's response to the interventions, the local school district representative should meet with relevant IEP team members to consider the need to ask the parent/guardian to agree to an extension of the evaluation time frame.
+If appropriate interventions were provided for an identified area of need, not implemented with fidelity for the student. and/or sufficient qualitative and quantitative data was not collected to consider the student's response to the interventions, the local school district representative meets with relevant IEP team members to consider the need to ask the parent/guardian to agree to an extension of the evaluation time frame.